 Improved roads and new railways linked the capital with its hinterland.
-In 1858 a road was built over the Rimutaka Range to the Wairarapa (part of Wellington province).
-By 1878 it was joined by a railway.
-The improved access encouraged farming in the Wairarapa.
+In 1858 a road was built over the Remutaka Range to the Wairarapa (part of Wellington province).
+In 1878 it was complemented by a railway.
+Improved access encouraged farming in the Wairarapa.
 Between 1864 and 1868 the province’s cattle population increased from 49,000 to 186,000.

 Access to Horowhenua developed more slowly.
-In 1879 the government began building a railway to the Manawatū, but soon abandoned it because of the cost.
+The government began building a railway to the Manawatū in 1879, but soon abandoned it because of the cost.
 This frustrated Wellington’s business community.
 The Wellington and Manawatū Railway Company, led by John Plimmer and James Wallace, took over and completed the project in 1886.
 The new railway gave access to Horowhenua at a time when Māori land was about to be divided into individual titles, paving the way for land sales to settlers.

-In the 1820s Ngāti Toa and Te Āti Awa people had moved to Muaūpoko tribal lands on the Kapiti coast.
-At the settlements of Waikanae and Ōtaki, missionaries became active in the 1840s – particularly at Octavius Hadfield’s station in Waikanae.
+Ngāti Toa and Te Āti Awa people had moved onto Muaūpoko tribal lands on the Kapiti Coast in the 1820s.
+Missionaries became active at the settlements of Waikanae and Ōtaki in the 1840s – particularly at Octavius Hadfield’s station in Waikanae.

 From the 1850s sheep farms developed, and Ōtaki and Paekākāriki became small service and railway towns.
 Dairying dominated from the 1890s, with factories at Ōtaki, Te Horo and Paraparaumu. Ōtaki was also a focus for horticulture.

 In the 1870s Petone, with its flat land, became an industrial offshoot of Wellington.
 The Railway Department moved its workshops there from Wellington city in 1878.
-The next year James Gear built a freezing works on the Petone foreshore, and soon became the settlement’s largest employer.
+In 1882, taking advantage of the opportunity of exporting frozen meat, James Gear built a freezing works on the Petone foreshore which soon became the settlement’s largest employer.
 Related industries followed – including wool milling and soap making.

 The flourishing city

-By the 1890s the flimsy wooden buildings of the early days were replaced by substantial brick and mortar buildings, less prone to fire.
+By the 1890s the flimsy wooden buildings of the early days had been replaced by substantial brick and mortar buildings that were less vulnerable to fire.
 On the hills behind the town the grand houses of merchants and politicians gave an air of affluence.

 The water supply, originally a public health concern, became safer as the remote and unpolluted Wainuiomata catchment, south-east of Lower Hutt, was tapped.
 In June 1889 electricity began to replace gas lighting on city streets.